robertaparisi/loko-time-series/README.md

 ![image](https://user-images.githubusercontent.com/34518514/196522586-7da8cf09-69f7-42e2-9d3b-2f6205a163a2.png)

-The next figure show a flow that helps you to manage your TimeSeries objects directly from a flow:
+The next figure shows a flow that helps you to manage your TimeSeries objects directly from a flow:

 ![image](https://user-images.githubusercontent.com/34518514/196581629-bfe72313-2086-49d4-bd2e-3e0dc1d4f09d.png)

-As it's shown in the figure above, there are 3 *Trigger* component each of which is linked to a TimeSeries Manager input.
-While on for the deleting and get information tasks you just have to explicit the desired object, in order to create a predictor, as previously stated, you can either enter an existing object name for transformer and/or model or either choose to directly define a new transformer and/or model, using their blueprint.
+As it's shown in the figure above, there are 3 *Trigger* components each of which is linked to a TimeSeries Manager input.
+While for the deleting and get information tasks you just have to explicit the desired object, in order to create a predictor, as previously stated, you can either enter an existing object name for transformer and/or model, either choose to directly define a new transformer and/or model, using their blueprint.

 ![image](https://user-images.githubusercontent.com/34518514/196620239-35b3cfa2-44b6-43f3-81f1-528a4f57153b.png)

-As shown in the image above, in the example, we decided to define a new Model blueprint, which basically is a json object, with
+As shown in the image above, in the example, we decided to define a new Model blueprint, which basically is a json object, with:

 - a fixed key "\_\_klass\_\_", that will have as value the sktime forecasting algorithm path chosen;
 - other couple of key, value representing the hyper-parameter of that module, as the key *"strategy"* and the value *"mean"* for the NaiveForecaster algorithm.